aro-network/aro-docs/docs/edge-node/faq.md

 **Q: Does the device compromise user privacy?**

-A: No. Aro will NEVER collect any personal data from your daily operation.
-The only resource Aro wants from you is your idle bandwidth — and nothing else.
+A: No. ARO will NEVER collect any personal data from your daily operation.
+The only resource ARO wants from you is your idle bandwidth — and nothing else.

-**Q: Does joining the Aro network affect my internet usage?**
+**Q: Does joining the ARO network affect my internet usage?**

-A: No. Aro only collects and utilizes your idle bandwidth, without breaking your regular internet use.
+A: No. ARO only collects and utilizes your idle bandwidth, without breaking your regular internet use.
 You just earn passive income while surfing the internet.

-Aro Hardware Nodes (Berry Boxes and Berry Routers) are dedicated and highly integrated devices which will help you optimize your resources contribution without compromising your daily experience.
+ARO Hardware Nodes (**ARO Pod** and **ARO Link**) are dedicated and highly integrated devices which will help you optimize your resources contribution without compromising your daily experience.